Is Malaga Expensive? A Guide to Prices in Malaga

 While it is certainly possible to spend more and you definitely have the ability to spend a bit less, as well, this is the price range that you can expect to stick to if you want to get a lot out of the city without having to truly break the bank.

 So how expensive is Malaga?
 On the whole, prices don’t have to be too high!
-So long as you steer clear of the overpriced tourist traps and try to frequent more local-focused establishments, then your total trip to Malaga cost does not have to put you into debt.
+So long as you steer clear of the overpriced tourist traps and try to frequent more local-focused establishments, then your total trip does not have to cost a lot.

 Are you wondering about the prices in Malaga?
-Have you visited the city before?
+Have any questions?
 Let us know in the comments!

 Like It?
 Pin It!